Dubbelb/JSThousandDelimiter/README.md

 ## Instructions:
 Add a reference to the js-file.
-Call the plugin via javascript:
+Call the plugin via javascript or jQuery:
 $(selector).thousanddelimiterjs();

 Each element can have their own thousand and decimal delimiter through a data-tag.